The Primary Health Care Team

 We also have an Elderly Care Co-ordinator - Mrs Arlene Murphy who also cover Phlebotomy when Joanne and Debbie are away.

-The Practice Manager is Mrs Vivien King.
-She will be able to help you with any administrative or non-medical enquiries and is also available to discuss any suggestions or complaints you may have.
-You can phone her on our main number 01946 692241.
+The Practice Managers are Vivien King and Jayne Blinco (job share).
+They will be able to help you with any administrative or non-medical enquiries and are also available to discuss any suggestions or complaints you may have.
+You can contact the Practice Managers via our main number 01946 692241.

 We have an experienced administration team that will be able to answer many of your queries promptly.